What is Marketing Mix Modeling? The Future of Marketing Measurement

 What is marketing mix modeling?

-The concept “marketing mix” was first coined in the 1960s, and marketing mix modeling as a formal analytical technique was developed and popularised in the 1980s and 1990s by marketing experts.
+The term “marketing mix” was first introduced back in the 1960s, and MMM as an in-depth analytical method took off in the 1980s and 90s.

 Let’s take Ruler’s marketing mix modelling, for example.